-3. Under normal circumstances a boundary between two States is delimitated by a Boundary Commission, composed of representatives of the two parties concerned with an impartial chairman as arbiter.
+Under normal circumstances a boundary between two States is de-3. limitated by a Boundary Commission, composed of representatives of the two parties concerned with an impartial chairman as arbiter.
 In respect to Palestine the situation will be different.
 It seems unlikely that the Arabs will take an active part in dividing the country in two States.
 Under such circumstances the United Nations Commission, which obviously cannot be expected to perform the delimitation itself, will have to consider the appointment of a Special Boundary Commission, composed of at least 3 non-Palestinian members, if possible taken from different countries.
 The most suitable people will probably be found in army topographical departments or similar services.
 They will have to be assisted by a technical staff, which can be recruited on the spot.
 The British-organized Survey of Palestine has an experienced personnel, including some Greeks and Armenians, that possibly could be made available for this task.
 The Boundary Commission will need technical equipment, which probably can be obtained on the spot.
 It has to be borne in mind, however, that the delimitation of boundaries must partly be carried out in areas, as for example the Negev, which are completely deprived of water and food supplies.
 In such desertic regions the Boundary Commission will have to organize itself as a self-supporting expedition.
 It seems furthermore advisable to attach a physician to it.
 4. In areas where the boundaries are clearly indicated by the description given in the Assembly resolution and no dispute is to be expected, the Commission might split up in two or three groups to expedite its work.
-In areas, on the other hand, where the Commission will have to use its own judgment in the application of the specific recommendations of the Assembly resolution in respect to village boundaries it would seem desirable that it operate as one unit.

-5. If no international police force is envisaged, it has to be assumed, at least theoretically, that local militia will move into the areas evacuated by the British forces.
+In areas, on the other hand, where the Commission will have to use its own judgment in the application of the specific recommendations of the Assembly, resolution in respect to village bound ries it would seem desirable that it operate as one unit.
+If no international police force is envisaged, it has to be as-5. sumed, at least theoretically, that local militia will move into the areas evacuated by the British forces.
 It is highly desirable, especially if the British withdraw in successive stages, that the Boundary Commission should move in simultaneously with the local militia to determine the final boundaries as quickly as possible.
-As the British evacuation, however, will probably take place in a short space of time, it has to be foreseen that the Boundary Commission, which in many places will have to undertake a detailed examination of local conditions before passing final judgment on the best boundary line, will be lagging behind in the performance of its duties.
-In other words, it will prove difficult to synchronize the delimitation of boundaries with the evacuation of British troops and the occupation of the freed areas by local militia.
-To succeed herein the Boundary Commission would have to be considerably enlarged.
+As ${ m the}{ m e}$ British evacuation, however, will probably take place in a short space of time, it has to be foreseen that the Boundary Commission, which in many places will have to undertake a detailed examination of local conditions before passing final judgment on the best boundary line, will be lagging behind in the performance of its duties.
+In other words, it will prove difficult to synchronize the delimitation of boundaries with the evacuation of British troops and the occupation of the freed areas. by local militia. / To succeed herein the Boundary Commission would have to be considerably enlarged.
+All things considered, it is suggested that local militia should be instructed not to move in to disputed areas until the boundary has been delimitated.
+According to this suggestion, for example, the Jewish militia would have to halt at the boundary of an Arab village, a part of which might later on be assigned to the Jewish State by the Boundary Commission.
+The formal taking over of the respectively allotted areas of a divided village should in other terms not be allowed, as a rule, before the Boundary Commission had carried out its job.
+In the case of special circumstances exceptions from this rule would, of course, have to be granted.